Topological entropy of Turing complete dynamics

 \end{ex}

-\begin{ex} The universal Turing machine $UTM(15,2)$ in \cite{Near} is another example of universal Turing machine that is not strongly regular, but it is regular.
+\begin{ex} The universal Turing machine $UTM(15,2)$ in \cite{Near} is another example of universal Turing machine that is not strongly branching, but it is branching.
 Looking at the transition table~\cite[Table 16]{Near}, one notices that the sequences $(u_4,c), (u_6,c), (u_4,c)$ and $(u_4,c), (u_6,b), (u_4,c)$ satisfy the necessary conditions in Definition \ref{def:regular}. \end{ex}

-As suggested by the name, any strongly regular Turing machine is regular.
+As suggested by the name, any strongly branching Turing machine is branching.
 The graph interpretation is crucial to prove this property.